 As any dog owner knows, you have to keep your food out of reach of dogs.
 For the most part, the worst thing that normally happens is you’ll end up having shared a plate with your dog.
 However, some foods are dangerous for dogs.
-In this post I’m looking at Whippets and foods to avoid for them specifically.
+In this post I’m looking at Whippet foods to avoid but these apply to all dogs.

 My Dear Whippet is a blog about, erm, Whippets.
 As a result most of the people reading this article will be Whippet owners.

-However, the following list is relevant to all dog owners since it contains dangerous foods any breed must avoid.
+However, the following list is relevant to all dog owners since it contains dangerous foods all dog breeds must avoid.

 Want to know more about Whippets?
 Check out my Whippet dog breed information page to find out everything about this lovely creature!